 During my stay in GDL, I stayed about a 10-minute drive from its Centro at an Airbnb.
 You can check out a brief video Airbnb tour by visiting my Youtube Channel.
 Don’t forget to Like and Subscribe!

-My Airbnb host made a point of telling me not to wear any flashy jewelry on the street; and to make sure that entry points to the complex where I was staying was securely locked at all times.
+My Airbnb host made a point of telling me not to wear any flashy jewelry on the street, and to make sure that entry points to the complex where I was staying were securely locked at all times.
 My situational awareness level was at medium to high throughout my stay as a result.

 What I loved

 Shopping – Tlaquepaque

 The downtown Centro Historico and Centro District in GDL are dense and are just bustling!
 I did a quick walk around but I did not linger as large crowds during this pandemic is not my jam.
 I satisfied my shopping Tabanca by checking out Tonala and Tlaquepaque.
 I was not disappointed by Tlaquepaque (pronounced “TEE-LAC-KEE-PAC-KEE”).

 Tlaquepaque, historically known as San Pedro Tlaquepaque is a city adjacent to GDL, about a 15-minute Uber ride, in Jalisco.
 It is a designated Pueblos Mágicos (Magical Town).